Gardner is often referred to as the 'Father of Modern Witchcraft'. Following

 in 2008 - many thanks to Tof.)

-(Many thanks to Melissa and Rufus Harrington, from whose collection
+(Many thanks to Melissa and Rufus Harrington, whose collection

-of Doreen Valiente's scrapbooks, several of the articles and images on this
+of Doreen Valiente's scrapbooks, serve as the source for some of the articles and images on this

 Gerald Gardner wrote several books on Witchcraft and Magic.
 In 1939, his